Measuring and Understanding Throughput of Network Topologies: Introduction

 \section{Introduction}

-Throughput is a fundamental property of communication networks: how much data can be carried across the network between desired end-points per unit time?
-Particularly in the application areas of data centers and high performance computing (HPC), an increase in throughput demand among compute elements has reinvigorated research on the subject, and a large number of network topologies have been proposed in the past few years to achieve high capacity at low cost~\cite{fattree-new, vl2, BCube, portland, dcell, cthrough, helios, proteus, jellyfish, legup, rewire}.
+Throughput is a fundamental property of communication networks: at what rate can data be carried across the network between desired end-points?
+Particularly for data centers and high performance computing, an increase in throughput demand among compute elements has reinvigorated research on network topology, and a large number of network topologies have been proposed in the past few years to achieve high capacity at low cost~\cite{fattree-new, vl2, BCube, portland, dcell, cthrough, helios, proteus, jellyfish, legup, rewire, Xpander}.

 However, there is little order to this large and ever-growing set of network topologies.
 We lack a broad comparison of topologies, and there is no open, public framework available for testing and comparing topology designs.
-The absence of a well specified benchmark complicates research on network design, making it difficult to evaluate a new design against the numerous past proposals, and difficult for industry to know which threads of research are most promising to adopt.
+The absence of a well-specified benchmark complicates research on network design, making it difficult to evaluate a new design against the numerous past proposals, and difficult for industry to know which threads of research are most promising to adopt.

-In fact, not only are we lacking throughput comparisons across a spectrum of topologies, we argue that the situation is worse: the community has, in many cases, been using the wrong metrics for measuring throughput.
-Cut-based metrics such as bisection bandwidth and sparsest cut are commonly used to estimate throughput, because minimum cuts are assumed to measure worst-case throughput~\cite{padua2011encyclopedia}.
-However, while this is true for the case where the network carries only one flow, it does not hold for the common case of general traffic matrices.
-In the latter case, the cut is only an upper bound on throughput.
-The resulting gap between the cut-metric and the throughput leaves open the possibility that in a comparison of two topologies, the cut-metric could be larger in one topology, while the throughput could be greater in the other.
-Later in this paper, we shall demonstrate that this discrepancy indeed occurs in practice.

-Our goal is to build a framework for accurate and consistent measurement of the throughput of network topologies, and use this framework to benchmark proposed topologies.
-We make the following contributions towards this goal:
+Our goal is to build a framework for accurate and consistent measurement of the throughput of network topologies, and use this framework to benchmark proposed data center and HPC topologies.

-\paragraphb{(1) Bisection bandwidth is the wrong metric.} We show that the commonly used cut-based metrics, bisection bandwidth and sparsest cut, are flawed predictors of performance: topology $A$ can have a higher cut-metric than topology $B$ while topology $B$ has asymptotically higher throughput, even for worst-case traffic.
-In addition, these cut metrics are NP-complete to compute.
-We implement a suite of heuristics to find sparse cuts, and show that the resulting sparse cuts do in fact differ from throughput for a number of proposed topologies.